 Pressure Pot: Chamber used for pressure casting.

-Resin: A common term, defining a class of organic substances which may be natural or synthetic, which can be thermoplastic or thermosetting.
-Used in conjunction with hardeners to form a semi solid to solid substance.
-Can be mixed with fillers, stabilizers, pigments and other inclusions to form a final design.
+Resin: A common term, defining a class of organic substances that may be natural or synthetic, which can be thermoplastic or thermosetting.
+Used in conjunction with hardeners to form a semi-solid to a solid substance.
+Can be mixed with fillers, stabilizers, pigments, and other inclusions to form a final design.
 Our resin buying guide details resins and which one is right for your project.

-Rotational Cast: Referred to as spin-casting or slush-casting; process where a small amount of casting material is poured into a mold.
+Rotational Cast: Referred to as spin-casting or slush-casting; a process where a small amount of casting material is poured into a mold.
 The mold is then either rotationally spun by hand or machine to coat the entire surface of the mold.
-This process is continued until the casting material has begun to gel leaving a hollow cavity that may be filled with a lower cost material.
+This process is continued until the casting material has begun to gel leaving a hollow cavity that may be filled with a lower-cost material.

 Sealer or Sealing Agent: A glue or aerosol sealing agent.
 Necessary for porous models before using as a mold template or for porous inclusions that will take up a moisture stain when placed into resin.